pascal-fb-martin/housedvr/README.md

 ## Configuration

-This service takes the following specific options:
+This service takes the following specific command line options:

 * -dvr-store=PATH: the full path where the video recording files are stored.
 * -dvr-clean=NN: the disk usage level (percentage) at which the oldest files are being deleted.
 HouseDvr will delete files until the disk utilization falls below this limit.